Panultima/ColorPaletteArt/README.md

 Both modes use a key image for encryption and use AES 256 bit symmetric key encryption.

-If you do not enter in a valid # of arguments the jar automatically produces a randomly sized random color palette png.
+If you do not enter in a valid # of arguments the program automatically produces a randomly sized random color palette png.
 This is its 'disguise'.

 # Next Steps